luispedro/mahotas/docs/source/internals.rst

     This is a thin wrapper around ``PyArrayObject`` that knows its type and has iterators.
 ``filter_iterator``
-    This is taken from ``scipy.ndimage`` and it useful for a filter iteration matched to an image iteration.
+    This is taken from ``scipy.ndimage`` and it is useful to iterate over an image and use a centered filter around each pixel (it keeps track of all of the boundary conditions).

 The inner loop is as direct an implementation of erosion as one would wish for: for each pixel in the image, look at its neighbours.
 If all are true, then set